 Now before we even get started with these lead guitar lessons I’d like to make one thing clear: following this tutorial alone isn’t going to make you an incredible guitarist.
 That’s a journey that’s impossible to fit into 7000 words.

-Instead what I’m going to try to do with this lesson is to give you a thorough understanding of what it takes to become fluid as a solo guitarist and to also help you learn how to play lead guitar, building a solid foundation of scales and techniques that you can base your guitar playing ambitions on.
+Instead what I’m going to try to do with this lesson is to give you a thorough understanding of what it takes to become fluid as a solo guitarist and to also help you learn how to play lead guitar, building a solid foundation of scales, playing cool blues licks, and techniques that you can base your guitar playing ambitions on.

 Remember, when it comes to the guitar, it’s far more difficult to unlearn bad technique and bad habits than it is to learn new ones.
 So I hope that you pay attention and work hard on mastering the lead guitar knowledge that I’m about to share with you.